 Let’s quickly run some of the most frequently asked questions so you can get to know this panel even better and learn how to control the system’s functions with your keypad.

 Honeywell Vista 20p Control Panel: Frequently Asked Questions

 There are a total of 5 modes that you can utilize.
 They are as follows:

-- Stay – Use this mode to protect the perimeter of your residence while you are at home.
-There is also a slight delay in the entryway.
-This means there is a certain amount of time your system will wait before triggering an alarm, making it the perfect mode to keep activated as you go about your day at home.
+- Stay – Use this mode to protect the perimeter of your residence while you’re at home.
+There’s also a slight delay in the entryway.
+This means there’s a certain amount of time your system will wait before triggering an alarm, making it the perfect mode to keep activated as you go about your day at home.

 - Instant – This mode is very similar to the Stay mode, except that the delay is turned off.

 - Away – This mode is perfect for when you need to leave your house unoccupied as you run errands, head off to work, go on vacation, etc. In this mode, the perimeter and all all available interior spots of your residence are armed.
-There entry delay is enabled.
+Entry delay is also enabled.